-A student whose appearance is not in accord with School Rules and does not have a note from his or her parents will receive a warning to remedy the fault.
-If prompt action is not taken the student will then be given a note to take home stating that he or she may not return until the fault is rectified.
+A student whose appearance is not in accord with School Rules and does not have a note from his or her parents will be asked to remedy the fault.
+If prompt action is not taken the student will then be given a note to take home stating that they may not return until the fault is rectified.